We've been collecting questions presented to us in these conversations; with the aim to create the ultimate Private sector IR35 FAQ!

 |How are Caspian One managing IR35 reforms?||We believe that to overcome the impacts of IR35, businesses and contractors alike need to be educated on the subject… and provided with new, innovative ways to access technical capabilities as-well-as interesting, meaningful projects.

 Over the coming months, we will be sharing a wide range of IR35 support materials and our consultants will be helping prepare people in our communities for April 2020.
-We’ve also developed ‘Caspian Partnered Capabilities’ - a unique service that protects clients from IR35 whilst also overcoming challenges associated with outcome-led projects.
+We’ve also developed ‘Caspian Partnered Capabilities’ - a unique service that helps clients with IR35 issues whilst also overcoming challenges associated with outcome-led projects.